Group5-AY1920-S1/main/README.md

 ## Collection of Training Data
 1. Navigate to `pi:main/Codes/comms/Rpi`.
 2. Execute the command `python3 training.py`.
-3. Enter the name of the dance move to train, for example ‘bunny’.
+3. Enter the name of the dance move to train, for example `bunny`.
 4. The collected data would be saved in a csv file with the dance move name entered in step 3.
 5. After 1 minute has passed, the file `bunny.csv` would be generated in the Desktop directory.